Not sure what to do in Sofia, Bulgaria?

 If you want:

 You can also request a guided tour in English.
-However, the request needs to
+However, the request needs to be done via email and at least two weeks in advance.

 **PSST…Most museums in Sofia are closed on Mondays.
 Therefore, try and plan your visit for basically any other day of the week since there’s nothing worse than rolling up to a totally closed museum.***